santisoler/website/about.md

 and at the [Computer-Oriented Geoscience Lab](https://www.compgeolab.org/) with the support of a [CONICET](https://www.conicet.gov.ar) scholarship.

-I'm also commited to contribute on Free Software projects to improve science openness and reproducibility such as [Fatiando a Terra](https://www.fatiando.org/): a collection of open-source Python tools for forward and inverse modelling in geophysics.
+I'm also commited to contribute on open-source software software projects to improve science openness and reproducibility such as [Fatiando a Terra](https://www.fatiando.org/): a collection of open-source Python tools for forward and inverse modelling in geophysics.

 Longtime GNU/Linux user and Free Software supporter, I'm keen on: